 - Support to go on a personal retreat and access to possible retreat spaces

 - A personal mentor

 - Access to lots of fun local entertainment in accompanying families to events (sports, theatre, music etc) via donated tickets

-- A return trip home at the end of the internship for those who are not local
+- A return trip home at the end of the worker program for those who are not local

 Romero House is committed to living in solidarity with our refugee neighbours, most of whom are receiving social assistance.
 Thus, all Romero salaries and stipends are deliberately modest.
 We hope that the compensation available makes the worker program accessible to applicants regardless of their circumstances.
 We are happy to try to assist you, as we are able, in requesting a deferral of your student loan.

 Former workers have gone on to serve the world in amazing ways.
 These include: Academics, legal work (law, law clerks, community legal worker), volunteer coordination, advocacy (Citizens for Public Justice), NGO project coordination, United Nations projects, refugee sponsorship coordination, architecture, employment centre management, fire fighting, civil service (Immigration and Refugee Board, Queen’s Park assistant), medicine (nurse practitioner, physician), parenting (stay at home parent!), organic agriculture, religious work (priesthood, campus ministry, church mission work), intentional community work (L’Arche, St. John the Compassionate mission, Catholic Worker) and so much more!